mvandermade/handy-commando/NetBSD.md

   - (... any other X.org compatible GUI)

 # Keeping the system updated
 - Perhaps through pkg_add ?
-Or simply reinstall it.
+Or simply reinstall NetBSD when a new release hits.

 # Change brightness
 - Perhaps use xBrightness.
 Sysctl didn't work for my machine.